bparch/bp-todo-core/README.md

 -   npm install
 -   You will also need to have MongoDB installed on your machine

-Follow these steps to install MongoDB on your machine:
+Follow these steps to install MongoDB on your machine if you intend to use MongoDB locally (else skip as app is hooked upto MongoDB Cluster):
 -   Download and install MongoDB to this custom path - C:\mongodb
 -   Set machines ENV VARIABLES for PATH = C:\mongodb\bin\
 -   Reboot Machine for the ENV VARIABLES PATH to take effect